-The long-term OPEB liability now approximates \$635 million.
+The long-term OPEB unfunded liability now approximates \$635 million.
 Instead of pre-funding, most municipalities use a policy of pay-as-you-go for retiree health insurance benefits.
 In other words, the city or town pays the cost of health insurance benefits for retirees from current operating revenues as those benefits come due.
-While Newton is setting aside a very small portion of its liability, the City's policy is primarily pay-as-you-go for the next eleven years.
+In this ten-year period when Newton is setting aside a very small portion of its liability ahead of time, the City's policy is primarily pay-as-you-go.

-As with pensions, Newton lags behind many of its neighboring or peer communities.
-Cities and towns that Newton uses as benchmarks have more in common when it comes to gaps in funding for retiree health insurance and other non-pension benefits.
-In our comparison group, the majority of cities and towns have set aside little or nothing to meet these OPEB obligations.
-Three communities have set aside meaningful sums: Wellesley (45.8% funded), Needham (29.23% funded), and Brookline (12.9% funded).
+As with pensions, Newton lags behind its peer communities.
+Cities and towns that Newton uses as benchmarks have more in common when it comes to gaps in funding for retiree health insurance or OPEB than with pensions.
+In our comparison group, many cities and towns have set aside little to meet these OPEB obligations.
+Four communities have set aside meaningful sums: Wellesley (50.59% funded), Needham (36.56% funded), Boston (18.11% funded), and Brookline (14.91% funded).